Home>Health Hub>Gut Health>IBD Diet Myths Debunked by an IBD Dietitian: Part 1

 “Why do I still feel awful when my tests are ‘normal’?”

 You might start cutting out foods and notice symptoms get better.
-The only problem is, over time that can leave you cutting out whole food groups.
+The only problem is that, over time that can leave you cutting out whole food groups.
 Then that leads to missing out on key nutrients!
 It’s a vicious cycle.

 Everyone with inflammatory bowel disease IBD should have access to an IBD Specialist Dietitian at every stage of their disease.
 Unfortunately, this is not always available, so people often end up relying heavily on information online.